 5. Build Happy Customer Loyalty with a Reward Program

 One proven strategy to make a happy customer is to reward them for loyalty.
 Many businesses have a “buy 5 – get 1 free” card or something similar.
 While this is good, you can also reward customers unexpectedly.
 After a repeat customer visits you a few times, give them a complimentary drink, an added service, or a special discount.
-You can also use a tool like Candy Bar which manages your loyalty program automatically – and a happy customer can use it from their phone.
+You can also use a tool like Referral Candy which manages your loyalty program automatically – and a happy customer can use it from their phone.

 6. Follow Up Proactively with Progress Updates